 Free internet in the metro

-The first thing that strikes the eye is that it’s as thin asmatches residential buildings that touch the sky with roofs and built so often that they often form a solid wall that cannot be bypassed.
-And when you look out of the window or just go outside, it is not immediately clear whether it is overcast today or not.
-The skyscrapers here are different from mirrored and sparkling, to shabby and with rust.
-In the central part of the city (for example, on the way to Victoria Peak) basically everything is pathetic and brilliant, unless, of course, you go into small alleys.
-A little further, the houses are getting lower and easier.
-And in the new territories, in fact, the outskirts (where did we go swimming) there may be very typical Asian houses.
+The first thing that strikes the eye is the residential buildings, thin, like matches, touching the sky with roofs and built so often that they often form a solid wall that cannot be bypassed in any way.
+And when you look out of the window or just go out into the street, it is not immediately clear whether it is cloudy today or not.
+Skyscrapers here are different from mirrored and sparkling, to shabby and rusty.
+In the central part of a city-country (for example, on the road to Victoria Peak) basically everything is pretentious and brilliant, unless, of course, go into small alleys.
+A little further away, the houses are getting lower and simpler.
+And in the new territories, in fact, the outskirts (where did we go to swim) can be quite typical houses for Asia.

-In the well of high-rise buildings on the island of Hong Kong
+In the well of high-rise buildings on Hong Kong Island

-They live closely, but they all have air conditioning.
+They live closely, but they all have air conditioners

-Holes in houses for dragons, so as not to be angry that they are blocking the way
+Holes in houses for dragons so they don't get angry that they are blocking their way

 Streets of Hong Kong - Hong Kong Island